 In order to learn foreign words, you need to associate them to mental imagery based on the principles of exaggeration, movement, unusual association, and emotional involvement.

-In order for new information to stick into your mind – on our case, foreign words – you need to associate it to mental imagery based on the principles of exaggeration, movement, unusual association, and emotional involvement.
+In order for new information to stick into your mind – on our case, basic Italian phrases, common Italian words, and Italian numbers – you need to associate it with mental imagery based on the principles of exaggeration, movement, unusual association, and emotional involvement.

 One general rule of thumb when using mnemonics is that the more exaggerated and bizarre the visualization, the more likely it will stick with you.